phero-hq/phero/README.md

 As you can see our function `sayHello` returns an object with the structure of `HelloMessage`.
 Samen will analyse the function(s) you've exposed with the `createService` API.
 It will gather all models (interfaces, enums and type aliases) your client will need.

 Now, when you hit `npx samen` in your project directory, Samen will generate an SDK for your client(s) in a file called `samen.generated.ts`.
-It will include a generated `SamenClient` class which just wraps all your exposed services in to one API.
+It will include a generated `SamenClient` class which wraps all your exposed services in to one API.
 Of course you can then also import all the models you need, `HelloMessage` in this case.

-Her's an example of how that looks on your frontend:
+Here's an example of how that looks on your frontend:

 ```ts
 import { useCallback, useState } from "react"